 If you do not have a citation to a particular South Carolina statute, you will need to research relevant statutes by subject.
 There are two index volumes designated A-I and J-Z, located at the end of the official print South Carolina Code Annotated.

 Each index contains an alphabetical list of topics with references to South Carolina statutes relevant to that topic.
 If the first topic you look up in the index does not work, the index may refer you to a different topic that is more helpful.

-For example, if you look in the J-Z index under "wages" to find the law in South Carolina that requires employers to pay wages to discharged employees, the index directs you to the topic "Compensation and salaries, generally," where you will find the relevant statute under the subtopic "Discharged employees."
+For example, if you look in the J-Z index under "wages" to find the law in South Carolina that requires employers to pay wages to discharged employees, the index directs you to the topic "Compensation and salaries, generally" in the A-I index, where you will find the relevant statute under the subtopic "Discharged employees."